CreditCube Review: Read This Before You Borrow

 What Is CreditCube?

-CreditCube is an online tribal lender that provides small, high-interest loans to individuals.
+CreditCube is an online tribal lender that provides small, high-interest loans of up to $5,000.
 Similar to traditional payday loans, the purpose is to offer people monetary relief due to an unexpected financial emergency.

-CreditCube offers a quick application process, allowing for the borrower to receive their money as early as the next day.
-Unlike typical payday loans, CreditCube allows borrowers to pay back their loan over a few months instead of once they receive their next paycheck.
-Though this may appear as a benefit, in reality, it only means more of your hard-earned money goes to the lender.
-CreditCube offers an APR from 159.90%-779.97% on their loans, an astronomical number in comparison to credit card APR which maxes out at 36%.
+CreditCube offers a quick application process, allowing the borrower to receive their money as quickly as the next day.
+Unlike typical payday loans, CreditCube allows borrowers to repay their loans over a few months instead of repaying in a lump sum from their next paycheck.
+Though this may appear to be a benefit, it only means more of your hard-earned money goes to the lender.
+CreditCube offers an APR of 159.90% to 779.97% on their loans, an astronomical number compared to credit card APRs, which max out at 36%.

-The “lower” end rates are only available to returning borrowers who become part of the CreditCube Loyalty Program.
-One example of the program’s “benefit” is that a $300 loan could have its APR dropped from 779.97% to 259.94% for a “VIP level” customer.
+Pro tip: The “lower” rates are only available to returning borrowers who become part of the CreditCube Loyalty Program.
+One example of the program’s “benefit” is that a $300 loan could drop its APR from 779.97% to 259.94% for a “VIP level” customer, but that “low” APR is still significantly higher than almost all other borrowing options.

-For those residing in Pennsylvania, Connecticut, Minnesota, New York, Vermont, Virginia, or West Virginia, CreditCube does not lend in those states.
+CreditCube does not loan money to residents of Pennsylvania, Connecticut, Minnesota, New York, Vermont, Virginia, West Virginia and Georgia.
 The lender also states that “the availability of installment loans in your state is subject to change at any time with or without notice at the sole discretion of CreditCube.”

 Is CreditCube Licensed?

-CreditCube is not licensed in the state of California, where they claim they are based, nor are they licensed at the federal level.
-They claim to have a copy of their lender license at the bottom of their rates and terms page, however, the link redirects back to the homepage of their website when clicked.
+CreditCube is not licensed by banking regulators in California, where they claim they are based, nor are they licensed at the federal level.
+At the bottom of their rates and terms page, you’ll find a link to this license from the tribe.

 CreditCube is what is known as a tribal lender.
-The company is owned and operated by the Big Valley Band of Pomo Indians, a federally recognized American Indian tribe located in the Lake County region of California.
-This means any agreement between CreditCube and the consumer is governed by tribal law, regardless of any state laws in the state where the company or the consumer are located.
+The company is owned and operated by the Big Valley Band of Pomo Indians, a federally recognized American Indian tribe in the Lake County region of California.
+This means any agreement between CreditCube and the consumer is governed by tribal law, regardless of state laws in the state where the company or the consumer is located.

 On the surface, this doesn’t sound like a big deal.
-However, the tribal loans they hand out almost always take advantage of consumers.
+However, the tribal loans they hand out almost always exploit consumers.

 What to Expect When Taking Out a Loan from CreditCube

-First-time borrowers can only take out a $200-$400 loan with their interest rate being near the higher end of CreditCube’s spectrum.
+First-time borrowers can only take out a $200 to $400 loan with an interest rate near the higher end of CreditCube’s spectrum.
 Expect the APR to be 779.97% or higher on your first loan.
 Returning customers can borrow up to $5,000 with a “discounted” APR that is still typically higher than 250%.

 In general, here’s what to expect when taking out a loan from CreditCube: